kyma-project/telemetry-manager/docs/contributor/telemetry-load-test/README.md

 ## Metrics Test

-Metric test consists of two main test scenarios.
+The metrics test consists of two main test scenarios.
 The first scenario tests the Metric Gateway KPIs, and the second one tests Metric Agent KPIs.

 ### Metric Gateway Test and Assumptions